techidaily/site-win11-tips/source/_posts/mastering-error-repair-code-0xc00ce556-on-windows.md

 ## 1\.
 Scan System Files With SFC

  SFC is the System File Checker utility for repairing corrupted Windows files.
 That utility could come in handy for fixing error 0xC00CE556\.
-To apply this possible fix, follow the steps in this how-to[guide for using the System File Checker](https://www.makeuseof.com/system-file-checker-sfc-windows/) .
+To apply this possible fix, follow the steps in this how-to [guide for using the System File Checker](https://www.makeuseof.com/system-file-checker-sfc-windows/) .

 ![The SFC command](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/the-system-file-checker-scan.jpg)